Updated March 20, 2019.

 America is obsessed with sports, both in terms of watching professional sports and playing sports themselves from childhood to adulthood.
 And just about any sport you can think of requires some amount of specific equipment or apparel.
 Entrepreneurs who want to score big with a proven franchise concept have three solid options that deserve a closer look on this list of the top three sports equipment and apparel franchises.

-The combined categories of sporting goods and fitness equipment, sports apparel, athletic footwear, and licensed products make a market currently worth nearly $88 billion, and one that continues to grow at a modest pace.
+The combined categories of sporting goods and fitness equipment, sports apparel, athletic footwear, and licensed products make up a sports-related market currently worth nearly $88 billion, and one that continues to grow at a modest pace.

 1. Play It Again Sports

 Play It Again Sports has been offering customers a place to both buy and sell used sporting and fitness equipment since 1983.
 Families with growing children know all too well how quickly kids outgrow equipment, sometimes even during a season.
-Many of them would prefer to buy gently-used equipment rather than brand new every time, and like having a place where they can sell what they need to replace.
+Many of them would prefer to buy gently-used equipment rather than brand-new every time, and like having a place where they can sell what they need to replace.

 The chain is part of the Winmark Corporation (formerly Grow Biz), which has made a name for itself in the niche of reselling high-quality used items.
 Winmark’s other franchise brands are Once Upon A Child, Plato’s Closet, Music Go Round, and Style Encore.